Liverpool clinches league title, ends 30-year drought

 After a dominant campaign that was interrupted by the coronavirus pandemic, Liverpool became England’s earliest-ever champion — and the latest.
 No team since the inception of the country’s league system in 1888 has clinched the title with seven games remaining.
 And no team has been crowned Premier League champion in June.

-The title itself had hardly been in doubt since December, with Jürgen Klopp’s team quickly building a massive lead with a rampant attacking style of play that has earned 28 wins in 31 games so far.
+The title itself had hardly been in doubt since December, with Klopp’s team quickly building a massive lead with a rampant attacking style of play that has earned 28 wins in 31 games so far.

+“The world has watched the fierce determination of this club on the field for every single match,” said John Henry, Liverpool’s American-based owner, “the preparation, the resolve and the talent of those who put together perhaps the greatest league performance ever in any country’s history.”

 For a while, though, it seemed the coronavirus could still prevent Liverpool from ending its drought.